 How to Find Your Furnace and Change Your Furnace Filter

-Where Is My Furnace?
+Where Is the Furnace?

 Once you’ve found where your furnace is, the next step is to find the furnace filter.